 The visitor access for the Palace of Westminster and the Jewel Tower are both found off Abingdon Street.
 There is an underground car park in immediate vicinity of the Jewel Tower off Great College Street.
 The nearest Underground station is Westminster.

 Palace of Westminster

-First established as a Royal residence by Edward the Confessor, Westminster was adopted by the Normans and converted into a substantial Palace.
-By the thirteenth century some components of Government permanently based themselves on the site and in the sixteenth century it became the enduring home of Parliament.
+Westminster was established as a Royal residence by Edward the Confessor.
+It was later adopted by the Normans and converted into a substantial Palace.
+By the thirteenth century some components of Government had permanently based themselves on the site and, in the sixteenth century, it became the enduring home of Parliament.